Wike bemoans lack of effective leadership in Nigeria – The Sun Nigeria

 Governor Wike said while others had used the economic hardship as excuse not to render leadership and service to their people, he found a more rewarding way to sustain the delivery of projects in Rivers.

-He took a swipe at certain misguided politicians of the state who misconceived his assertion on Monday, that he was in charge of the State.
+He took a swipe at certain politicians of the state who he said misconstrued his assertion on Monday, that he was in charge of the state.

-“Because some people went to school late, they don’t understand when somebody says I am in charge of this State.
-I never said I am in charge of votes in this State.
+“Because some people went to school late, they don’t understand when somebody says I am in charge of this state.
+I never said I am in charge of votes in this state.
 But, I know I can talk to my people and my people will listen to me.
 Some people say, I have only one vote, I agree.
 I can’t vote two times.
 I will only vote once.
-But, because of the services I have rendered to the people of this State, the State will listen to me.”
+But, because of the services I have rendered to the people of this state, the state will listen to me,” he said.

-The governor stated that he had remained a consistent politician, not playing double game and urged Rivers people to be happy that they have a governor who will always defend the State.
+The governor said he had remained a consistent politician, not playing double game and urged Rivers people to be happy that they have a governor who will always defend the state.

 He thanked the people of Ogbunuabali for their cooperation while the project lasted even if they had initially rejected it.